 In this case, however, the father claimed that the mother was not a fit parent, and that the child had been spending much more time with the father than the mother.
 The woman apparently had been vacationing around the world.
 All that information was available on her Facebook profile.
 The dates on her Facebook profile clearly provided evidence that it was the man, and not the mother in this case who spent the majority of the time with the child.

-To learn how social media can jeopardize your case, speak to a Los Angeles family lawyer.
-For help getting a favorable outcome in your case, schedule a consultation with a Los Angeles family lawyer.
+To learn how social media can jeopardize your case, speak to our Los Angeles child visitation attorneys.
+For help getting a favorable outcome in your case, schedule a consultation with a Los Angeles child visitation lawyer.